-We explain what rehabilitation rehabilitation of an ankle injury involves and the potential of causing further injury if rehab is left incomplete.
-Most of the time we like to throw big words at you like ‘proprioception’, but the good news is that we explain what that means and what you can do to improve it.
+We explain what rehabilitation of an ankle injury involves and the potential of causing further injury if rehab is left incomplete.
+Most of the time we like to throw big words at you like ‘proprioception’, but the good news is that one of our Brisbane exercise physiologist team members will explain what that means and what you can do to improve it.

 Then we do the hands on stuff and show you how to exercise.
 Ankle rehab is fun!
 We go all out at the clinic and bring out the big guns- trampolines, balance equipment, balls, resistance bands and the list goes on.
 The best part is when we get you geared up for sport.
 Soon enough you’ll get the OK to return to break dancing and we’ll catch up with you in a few weeks to see how you are going.